DandelionLau/Code-of-LeetCode/README.md

 # Code-of-LeetCode
-This is a fold which contains my own solution in LeetCode.
+This is a fold which contains my own solution to leetcode problems